frytg/yPush/README.md

 }
 ```

-To make text more readable in Telegram, you can use Markdown to format your messages.
+To make text more readable in Telegram, you can use [Telegram's Markdown Style](https://core.telegram.org/bots/api#markdown-style) to format your messages.
 For example:
 ```
 _DEV_: *my-microservice-name*: Error something something happened`
 ```
 which results in:
-_DEV_: *my-microservice-name*: Error something something happened`
+_DEV_: **my-microservice-name**: Error something something happened`